Melsungen: Modern Age

 In 1554, a fire destroyed parts of the heart of town.
 In 1637, during the Thirty Years' War, the constituent community of Günsterode was laid waste.

-From 1821 to 1974, Melsungen was an administrative centre and an independent district seat, until the Melsungen district was combined with the neighbouring Fritzlar-Homberg and Ziegenhain districts.
+From 1821 to 1974, Melsungen served as an administrative center and independent district seat, until the Melsungen district merged with the neighboring Fritzlar-Homberg and Ziegenhain districts.

-The town's 14,000 or so inhabitants call themselves Bartenwetzer ("Axe whetters").
+The town's approximately 14,000 residents refer to themselves as Bartenwetzer ("Axe whetters").

 Coat of arms

-The old seal and today's civic coat of arms have their roots in the late 12th century.
-Heraldically, the arms might be described thus: In azure a town gate and tower argent – with roof gules surmounted by two finials or – flanked by crenellated town walls argent.
+The origins of the old seal and the current civic coat of arms date back to the late 12th century.
+Heraldically, the arms can be described as follows: on a blue background, a town gate and tower in silver with a red roof topped by two gold finials, flanked by silver crenellated town walls.

-The town's official blazon describes the roof as "tile-red" – not truly "gules" (i.e. red).
-The arms can be traced back to 1577.
+The official description of the town's blazon specifies the roof as "tile-red" rather than "gules" (red).
+The arms have been in use since 1577.

 Politics

 Town council consists of 37 members.
-Following the municipal elections held on 26 March 2006, the seats were apportioned thus:
+Following the municipal elections held on 14 March 2021, the seats were apportioned thus:

-The town executive consists of six councillors and the mayor.
-Four of these seats are held by the SPD, and one seat each by the CDU and FDP.
+The town executive consists of six councilors and the mayor.
+Three of these seats are held by the SPD, and one each by FDP, CDU, GRÜNE & FWG each.